christophe0606/christophe0606.github.io/about.md

 And this blog will be about the topics that I like : maths, physics, computer science and a more recent interest in algorithmic art.

-During my free time, I like to build stuff like this acoustic levitator:
+During my free time, I like to build things like this acoustic levitator:

 {% include vimeo.html content="264091591" h="d7ed240fce" %}

 I like to program, read scientific books, make 3D printed objects or algorithmic art like this portrait of me:

 {% include art.html name="/assets/2021-10-09/MyAvatarBraids" title="Selfie" %}